Offline mode

-Quick Answer: At-home herpes tests can be accurate, but they depend heavily on timing and test type.
-Lab tests are generally more sensitive, but well-timed at-home HSV-2 tests can still provide reliable results when used correctly.
+Quick Answer: While at-home herpes tests can be accurate, they are highly dependent on timing and type.
+Lab tests are more sensitive, yet a well-timed at-home HSV-2 test can be accurate if done properly.

 This Is Where Most People Get Confused About Herpes Testing